chen-qingyu/automation/readme.md

-### Automation
+# Automation

 Some convenient automation scripts written in Python.

-- AutoApp
+## AutoApp

 - autoapp.py: Python script for automating install applications.
-  - autoapp.toml: Applications that need to be installed.
+- autoapp.toml: List of applications that need to be installed.

-- AutoGit
+## AutoGit

 - autogit.py: Python script for automating batch manage git repositories.
 - autogit.toml: List of git repositories.

-- AutoPip
+## AutoPip

 - autopip.py: Python script for automating install/upgrade packages.
-  - autopip.toml: Python third-party packages that need to be installed/upgraded.
+- autopip.toml: List of third-party packages that need to be installed/upgraded.